opendocsg/slw-judgments-backfill/2015_SGHC_100/report.md

 **Whether Vincent and Woon breached the duty of good faith and fidelity**

 62     It is trite law that there is an implied term that the employee will serve his employer with good faith and fidelity.
-See, _eg_ , _Man Financial (S) Pte Ltd (formerly known as E D & F Man International (S) Pte Ltd) v Wong Bark Chuan David_ [2008] 1 SLR(R) 663 at [193].
+See, _eg_ , _Man Financial (S) Pte Ltd (formerly known as E D & F Man International (S) Pte Ltd) v Wong Bark Chuan David_ <span class="citation">[2008] 1 SLR(R) 663</span> at [193].
 As Vincent was then a Tempcool employee, he had breached his duty of good faith and fidelity in sending the Disputed Drawings and other materials to Woon.
 This would also include the Filing Labels – notwithstanding that they were not confidential – as the duty requires an employee to act in the interests of the employer.
 Vincent was not doing that.
 In serving two masters, Vincent had already breached the duty.
 It was not unfair to say that Vincent had moonlighted just because he was not given any terms and conditions when he joined Tempcool and was not told that he could not work part-time for extra money.
 Vincent’s behaviour throughout the entire episode showed that he was no mere freelancer, as the tenor of the iPad messages on 25 April 2013 clearly showed:

  Vincent: He is teaching us how to program and wire up.
 Try up for one side.
 Seems like very tedious.